wookdev/munged-org/rofl/virutal-horoscope.md

 chance to use the persuasive influence of the Moon transiting your natal Scorpio to find the willing sacrifice of your dreams.
 Careful, though!
 A law-abiding Libra wants to spoil your fun!
-You're the king of the jungle, though, Leo--so just kill the interfering bastard and get on with the show!</p>
+You're the king of the jungle, though, Leo--so just kill the interfering bastard and get on with the show!

 **VIRGO** (Aug 24-Sept 23):

 It's official.
 There
-aren't any left.</p>
+aren't any left.

 **LIBRA** (Sept 24-Oct 23):